Link: Learn more about the Atmos™ Rewards Summit Visa Infinite® Credit Card

 Second, I think there are many situations where this could prove to be valuable.
 For families, I’d say this is a major incentive to fly with Alaska, Hawaiian, or an Atmos Rewards partner.
 Say your family of four is taking a long haul trip, but you don’t necessarily all fly that often.
 Being able to consolidate all the points earned from everyone on a trip will add up to useful rewards much faster.

 Even more generally speaking, I just find it easy to be able to consolidate points in one account so that you can more easily manage travel.
-For example, my dad has had around 40,000 points in his Atmos Rewards account for years, and we just moved them over to my account, so that I can more easily manage them, since I plan all our travel anyway.
+For example, my dad had around 40,000 points in his Atmos Rewards account for years, and when I got the Atmos Rewards Summit Card, we moved those points over to my account, so that I can more easily manage them, since I plan all our travel anyway.

 Also keep in mind that those with the Atmos Rewards Summit Card get a waiver of the $12.50 partner award booking fee.
 So there’s something to be said for moving points from a non-cardmember’s account to a cardmember’s account, as you’ll save $12.50 per award for partner airline travel.